 Juan had seen Long-tailed Weasels several times here, including two in one morning with Venkat.
 He has seen them primarily hunting along the edge of the mal pais so we spent several hours on two mornings cruising the tracks along the edge of that habitat in search of them.
 To no avail.
 Although many Rock Squirrels gave occasional cause for excitement.

 Juan and I spotlit for an hour or so after dark from the car.
-We saw several Silky Pocket Mice (Perognathus flavus), the only small mouse in the area, and many North American Deermice running around the croplands.
+We saw several Silky Pocket Mice (Perognathus flavus), the only small mouse in the area, and many Southern (formerly North American) Deermice running around the croplands.
 I also got a distant look at a pair of Phillps’s Kangaroo Rats on the edge of a field: much larger than the deer mice and with distinct bluish eyeshine.
 The only other mammal was a White-sided Jackrabbit, a species I have only seen once before right at the border of Mexico, New Mexico and Arizona

 We set half of our traps in the mal pais habitat, next to the croplands north of town.
 After negotiating permission with a landowner we set 50 traps in among the rocks and cactus around here.

 I don’t think I have trapped anywhere so productive: we had a 95% success rate!

 A few traps around the farmer’s shack all contained Southern (formerly North American) Deer Mice.